- Pre-Kinder 2022

 - The application process ensures that the admitted student can benefit from the existing plans and programs and can use the school facilities adequately and without difficulties.

 - Santiago College has always kept close ties with its community; consequently, priority is given to families that already have children in the school and also children of former students and school employees.
 Applicants are evaluated according to defined criteria for the different levels.
-Fathers, mothers and/or guardians are interviewed during the admission process in order to deliver as much information as possible about the school main characteristics and educational project.
-This interview is not excluding.
+Fathers, mothers and/or guardians are interviewed during the admission process.

-Santiago College offers a total of 162 vacancies for Pre-Kindergarten, to be distributed during the admission process amongst applicants who belong to school families or new families.
+Santiago College offers a total of 162 vacancies for Pre-Kindergarten, to be distributed among applicants participating in the regular admission process, belonging to both, school families and new families.